Aloha Stadium: Concerns

-There have been numerous discussions with Hawaii lawmakers who are concerned with the physical condition of the stadium.
-There are several issues regarding rusting of the facility, several hundred seats that need to be replaced, and restroom facilities that need to be expanded to accommodate more patrons.
-Much of the rust is due to building the stadium with weathering steel.
-It was intended to create a protective patina that would eliminate the need for painting.
-However, the designers did not reckon with Honolulu's ocean-salt laden climate.
-As a result, the steel has never stopped rusting.
+There were numerous discussions with Hawaii lawmakers who were concerned with the physical condition of the stadium.
+There were also several issues regarding rusting of the facility, several hundred seats that need to be replaced, and restroom facilities that need to be expanded to accommodate more patrons.
+Much of the rust was due to building the stadium with weathering steel.
+U.S. Steel Corporation suggested the steel would develop a protective patina that would eliminate the need for painting.
+However, given Honolulu's ocean-salt-laden climate, the steel never stopped rusting.

 A 2005 study by Honolulu engineering firm Wiss, Janney, Elstner Associates, Inc. determined that the stadium required $99 million to be completely restored and an additional $115 million for ongoing maintenance and refurbishment over the next 20 years to extend its useful life.
 In early 2007, the state legislature proposed to spend $300 million to build a new facility as opposed to spending approximately $216 million to extend the life of Aloha Stadium for another 20–30 years.

-One council member said that if immediate repairs are not made within the next seven years, then the stadium would probably have to be demolished due to safety concerns.
+One council member said that if immediate repairs were not made within the next seven years, then the stadium would probably have to be demolished due to safety concerns.
 In May 2007, the state allotted $12.4 million to be used towards removing corrosion and rust from the structure.